 Scott MacDonald studied electronic engineering and has a background in both business software and the holiday lettings industry.
 Since returning to Scotland he now focuses a rather larger part of his time on being a father to his four young children, one of whom suffers from a physical disability.
 He has been a resident of Strathnairn since 2012 where he is involved in several local groups as a volunteer.
 His interests include languages, reading and mountaineering.
-He has been on the board since 2013.
+Scott has been a Board Member since 2013.

 Isobel is also chair of the Strathnairn indoor bowling club.

-Sally has been a director of SCBF since 2014.
+Sally has been a Board Member since 2014.

 Pauline has been a Board Member since December 2015.
 She has lived in Strathnairn for 29 years, raised her family here and been involved in the community through the local school, bowling club and gala.
 In particular community projects are important to Pauline as they are an asset to all in the community and a long lasting legacy.
 Pauline’s interests include walking, travelling ,reading and spending time with family.
 She is a senior manager in the care sector.

 Mark has lived in Strathnairn since 2012 having previously lived in Inverness.
 As a keen climber, cyclist and fisherman he has been a frequent visitor to the Strath for almost 40 years.
 Mark has been a Board Member of since 2016.

 Christine has been a Board Member since 2016 and has lived in Strathnairn for nearly 50 years.
 She farmed for 40 of these years whilst working part time in a local accountant’s office and as a school auxiliary in Daviot School.
 Christine has been a volunteer with WRVS at Raigmore Hospital for 30 years.
 She is also a volunteer driver with SCATA and treasurer of Daviot Hall.
 She enjoys swimming, walking, baking and knitting.